 An adequate supply of hot and cold running water at proper temperature from a municipal or approved private source shall be provided for service of customers, cleanliness of employees, and for washing of floors, walls, ceilings, and equipment.
 There shall be a minimum of one hand washing facility conveniently located in or adjacent to each private treatment room and in each work area and bathroom in order to provide for proper hand washing.

-All operators and employees of a salon, barbershop, or tanning salon that are engaged in the practices described herein shall hold the proper professional license issued by the State of Connecticut.
+All operators and employees of a salon, barbershop, tattoo or body piercing studio, or tanning salon that are engaged in the practices described herein shall hold the proper professional license issued by the State of Connecticut.
 Failure to do so may result in revocation of a license issued under this chapter.